STAFF BLOG AG RIGHT Complicated and controversial

-STAFF BLOG STORM TRACKER Water Year
+STAFF BLOG STORM TRACKER Where Does the Water Come From?

 A critical water source for U.S. farmers and ranchers is being depleted at a rapid rate and nearly 70 percent of it will disappear within the next 50 years if the current trend does not change, according to a new report issued.

 The head of the U.S. Department of Agriculture’s Natural Resources Conservation Service promised by September to come up with a just solution for wetland determination backlogs when he spoke Monday at the Red River Valley Fairgrounds here.